 The three major classes of Stainless Steel

-1. Austentic Stainless Steel
+1. Austenitic Stainless Steel

-This type of steel is very sturdy and is hardened even more by the process of heating, cooling and heating again.
+This type of steel is very sturdy and is hardened even more by the process of heating, cooling, and heating again.
 It is commonly used for making knives and cooking utensils.
 It is highly resistant to scaling and high temperatures.

 2. Ferritic Stainless Steel

-Ferretic Stainless Steel is a chromium-iron alloy with 17-27% chromium and low carbon content with magnetic properties.
+Ferritic Stainless Steel is a chromium-iron alloy with 17-27% chromium and low carbon content with magnetic properties.
 Ferritic stainless steel is used in the production of cookware and household appliances.

 3. Martensitic Stainless Steel